hyperledger/besu-docs/docs/Reference/API-Methods.md

 ## Permissioning methods

-The permissioning API methods are used for [local](../HowTo/Limit-Access/Local-Permissioning.md) permissioning only.
+Use the permissioning API methods for [local](../HowTo/Limit-Access/Local-Permissioning.md) permissioning only.

 !!! important